openenergymonitor/EmonScripts/install/readme.md

 - [Raspbian Buster Lite](https://www.raspberrypi.org/downloads/raspbian/), Release date: 2019-07-10

+### 1. Write Buster Lite image to SD card

+Download the buster image and write it to an SD card with at least 8GB of space.
+Balena provide a nice tool called Etcher which makes this process really easy: https://www.balena.io/etcher

+After writing the image to the SD card, open the SD card on your computer and create a file called ssh on the boot partition - to enable SSH access to the system.

+Place the SD card in your RaspberryPi & power up.
+After a couple of minutes you will be able to SSH into the new Buster image e.g:

+    ssh pi@192.168.1.100 (password: raspbian)

+Buster will have automatically expanded the OS partition to fill the available space on your SD card.

+Shutdown your RPi ready for the next step:

+    sudo halt

-### 1. Setup ext2 data partition
+### 2. Setup ext2 data partition

+We create here an ext2 partition and filesystem with a blocksize of 1024 bytes instead of the default 4096 bytes - to store emoncms feed data.
+A lower block size results in significant write load reduction when using an application like emoncms that only makes small but frequent and across many files updates to disk.
+Ext2 is choosen because it supports multiple linux user ownership options which are needed for the mysql data folder.
+Ext2 is non-journaling which reduces the write load a little although it may make data recovery harder vs Ext4, The data disk size is small however and the downtime from running fsck is perhaps less critical.*

 Use a partition editor to resize the raspbian stretch OS partition, select 3-4GB for the OS partition and expand the new partition to the remaining space.

+GParted is a nice tool for doing this on a Ubuntu machine.
+Once complete place the SD card back in the RPi, power up and SSH back in.

 Steps for creating 3rd partition for data using fdisk and mkfs: